lesterlimwh/subtitles-organizer/README.md

 # Subtitles Automation

-A simple automation written using Python to download subtitle files using the OpenSubtitles API.
+Simple Automation written in Python for downloading subtitle files using the OpenSubtitles API.

 Steps:
 1. Set the directory of the video files in config.json